Evarmedia/monty/README.md

 # C - Stacks, Queues - LIFO, FIFO

 The Monty Bytecode Interpreter is a program written in C programming language that reads and executes Monty bytecode files.
-Monty is a simple programming language that uses a stack data structure.
+Monty is a simple programming language that uses a head_stack data structure.

 ## Objectives:
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 * What do LIFO and FIFO mean
-* What is a stack, and when to use it
+* What is a head_stack, and when to use it
 * What is a queue, and when to use it
 * What are the common implementations of stacks and queues
 * What are the most common use cases of stacks and queues